lingrino/infra-personal/serverless/sns-notifier/README.md

 This lambda function, defined in `serverless.yml`, simply subscribes to SNS topics and emails the raw JSON message of those topics to me.
-This is a simple way of automating SNS -> email alerts for cloudwatch and SES bounces, notifications, and, complaints.
+This is a simple way of automating SNS -> email alerts for cloudwatch, SES bounces, and SES complaints.

 ## Deployment